jashan39/TipCalculator/README.md

 # TipCalculator
-Calculates the total bill, total tip and split amount per person
+Calculates the total bill, total tip and splits the amount per person